iCliniq Logo

 We welcome you to icliniq family.

-I appreciate the confidence you place in me for your healthcare consultation.
+I appreciate the confidence that you place in me for your healthcare consultation.

 Well, the pain can originate from any of your teeth that are either filled or have undergone root canal treatment.
-Another possible cause could be a nerve injury caused during the anesthesia injection prior to the root canal treatment.
+Another possible cause could be a nerve injury that could have occurred during the administration of an anesthetic injection prior to the root canal treatment.
 Taking painkillers can provide temporary relief.
 To determine the exact cause and receive effective treatment, you need to undergo a clinical examination by your dentist.
 In the meantime, continue taking a combination of Codeine and Acetaminophen.
 For severe pain, I suggest you consider taking other narcotic painkillers such as Tramadol as well.
 Consult your dentist, discuss with them, and take the medicines with their consent.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!